-Care for teens
+Health Care Services for Teens

 You have questions, we have answers.

 HPV is spread through skin-to-skin contact.
-Condoms can help prevent the spread of HPV but since HPV can infect parts of the genital area that a condom does not cover, HPV can still be transmitted even with correct condom use.
+Condoms can help prevent the spread of HPV, but since HPV can infect parts of the genital area that a condom does not cover, HPV can still be transmitted even with correct condom use.
 HPV usually has no symptoms, so people do not know that they have it until it causes serious health problems, like genital warts or certain types of cancer.

 Even if a person who is infected with HPV shows no symptoms, they can still pass the virus on to their partner(s).
-It is possible to have more than one strain of HPV and it is also possible to be re-infected with HPV more than once over a lifetime.

 Currently, the only routine screening for HPV is a cervical pap smear.
 Screening is recommended for women over the age of 25.